 What is Relativism?

 Is LA close to New York City?
-Well it’s relative.
+Well, it’s relative.
 LA is closer to NYC than it is to Mars, but it’s not closer to NYC than it is to San Diego.
-Is rock-n-roll good music?
-Well it depends.
-Most teenagers love it; many senior citizens don’t.
-You may like rock, but your granddad may like Bach.
+Is hip hop good music?
+Well, it depends.
+Many young people love it; many senior citizens don’t.
 In both cases, the answers depend upon what close or good is being measured against.
 Compared to Mars, LA and NYC are almost on top of each other; compared to San Diego, LA and NYC are a continent apart.
-Relative to my teenager’s musical tastes, rock is better than Bach, As for me; I’d choose Bach over rock anytime.
-Now, what about the logical law of non-contradiction, the distributive law in arithmetic, the parallel postulate in geometry, or Newton’s laws of gravity?
+Relative to a teenager’s musical tastes, hip hop may be better than Bach, As for me; I’d choose Bach over hip hop anytime.
+Now, what about the logical law of non-contradiction, the distributive law of arithmetic, the parallel postulate in geometry, or gravitational, evolutionary, or atomic theory?
 Are these relative to, conditioned by, dependent upon, or measured against, something else?
 Or are they just true?

 - What you believe is true (for you); what I believe is true (for me).

 - Truth is in the eye of the beholder.